-In Tanzania, the Conservation, Social Services and Consultancy Workers Union (CHODAWU) strongly advocacy for the review and amendment of the labour laws as herein provided, in order to secure equal treatment of domestic workers.
+In Tanzania Conservation, Social Services and Consultancy Workers Union (CHODAWU) strongly advocacy for the review and amendment of the labor laws as herein provided, in order to secure equal treatment of domestic workers.
 To this end, CHODAWU further advocates for the ratification of the ILO Convention No. 189 regarding Decent Work for Domestic Workers (IDWN, 2013).
-However, Tanzania Gender Networking Programme (TGNP), and other Non-Government Organizations (NGOs) like Tanzania Media Women's Association (TAMWA), the Atrial Fibrillation NETwork (AFNET) among others stand at the forefront to fight against women associated violence and discriminations.
+However, Tanzania Gender Networking Programme (TGNP), stands at the forefront fight against women associated violence and discriminations; several female headed, Non-Government Organizations (NGOs) like Tanzania Media Women's Association (TAMWA), The Atrial Fibrillation NETwork (AFNET).
 Environmental, Human Rights Care and Gender Organisation (ENVIROCARE) and Legal and Human Rights Centre (LHRC) work hard in supporting the TGNP movements (TGNP, 2004).
 On the other hand, ILO organized a session on domestic work in June 2011 to discuss rights and legislations for domestic workers.
-The results of the discussion among others were to enhance decent work for domestic workers.
-One of the principal functions of the ILO is to set international labour standards through the adoption of conventions and recommendations.
-All nations which adopted ILO conventions are expected to observe international labour standards.
-They can be ratified by the extent they enforce provisions of ILO conventions through their respective legal systems (ILO, 2011).
+The results of the discussion among others was to enhance decent work for domestic workers.
+One of the principal functions of the ILO is setting international labor standards through the adoption of conventions and recommendations.
+All adopted ILO conventions are considered international labor standards regardless of how many governments have ratified them.
+The coming into force of a convention results in a legal obligation on the part of countries that have ratified it to apply its provisions (ILO, 2011).